-This season of summer is supposed to be filled with joy and the ever-elusive sunshine that radiates gladness and glory of all that the free flowing air can find.
-And yet, this season I have been winding myself around a slowly dissolving well of constant doing and giving and serving… which has left my tank drained of nourishing water from which to drink in and get my fill.
+This season of summer is supposed to be filled with joy and the ever-present sunshine that radiates gladness and fun and free flowing schedules and days full of relaxation and rest.
+And yet, this season I have been running myself around a slowly dissolving well with constant doing and giving and serving… which has left my tank drained of nourishing water from which to drink in and get my fill.

 Although I thrive on giving and serving and doing, the very act has somehow led me to this place of dried up twisted, tangled, tied and trapped barricade of existence.
 Oh, there are flickers of light and love and hope and joy that somehow illuminate even the hard medal parts of me, but I want my fire back.
 I want my heart to be once again full of life and vitality and a voracious appetite for all that I am passionate about and all that I find worthy of tending to.

 But I’m tired.